 Where do the Chinooks live?

 The Chinook Indians are original people of the Pacific Northwest Coast.
-They live in Washington state.
+They live in present-day Washington and Oregon.

 In the past, each Chinook village was led by its own local chief or headman, who was always a high-ranking clan leader.